axibase/atsd/integration/statsd/statsd-backend.md

 Patterns enable the conversion of native StatsD metric names into ATSD entity/metric/tags.

-If a metric name matches a regexp `pattern`, it will be parsed according to `atsd_pattern`.
+If a metric name matches a regexp `pattern`, it is parsed according to `atsd_pattern`.

 > NOTE: every `\` in `pattern` must be duplicated.